imcuong98/docs/_docs/hide-tabs-with-conditional-logic.md

 ## Basic

-Because tabs isn't regular field or meta box so you have to use `rwmb_outside_conditions` filter to tell Conditional Logic to add this element.
+Because tabs aren't regular field or meta box so you have to use `rwmb_outside_conditions` filter to tell Conditional Logic to add this element.
 Imagine you have create a meta box like this:

 ```php
 add_filter( 'rwmb_meta_boxes', function($meta_boxes) {